flenniken/statictea/docs/md/runCommand.md

 func skipArgument(statement: Statement; startPos: Natural): PosOr
 ~~~

-# ifFunctions
+# ifFunction

-Return the if/if0 function's value and position after.
+Return the "if" function's value and position after.
 It
 conditionally runs one of its arguments and skips the
 other.
 Start points at the first argument of the function.
 The
 position includes the trailing whitespace after the ending ).